antaldaniel/sr_website/content/authors/admin/_index.md

 Our mission is to create actionable business and policy indicators with the help of advanced econometrics and machine learning using automated data ingestion and integration.
 Our target group are high value-added, small enterprises, particularly in the music, film, media industry and/or management & policy consulting serving such industries, where organizations or even their consultants do not have internal research and development, market research and data science capacities.

+Our data analytics applications are reviewable and reproducible, which allows independent assessment and duplication of our results.
+This is a guarantee of high quality and security:  our apps create data products that remain error-free after validation, and during validation any errors can be safely and quickly corrected.
+We are creating applications that are confirmable and auditable.
+These are usually required by the ethical guidelines and professional standards of our users.